cds-snc/digital-canada-ca/content/en/work-with-us/positions/product-manager.md

 ## Interested?

-Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with "Content Designers" in the subject line.
+Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with "Product Manager" in the subject line.
 Tell us why you’re right for the job.
 We recognize that everyone brings different skills and experiences to the table, and that nobody “checks all the boxes.”
 Include a link to a CV, examples of your work, and/or whatever you think we should see to get to know you.

 ## Want to learn more about CDS?